Are you preparing to buy a home or sell the one you’re in? If so, the home appraisal process will be incredibly important.

 It may seem as if appraisers pull numbers out of the air when determining a home’s value, but they follow standardized procedures.
 The majority of home appraisers use the Uniform Residential Appraisal Report (Form 1004) by Fannie Mae.

 Also, in many states, appraisers undergo a lengthy apprenticeship before becoming licensed appraisers.
+Though the forms are standard, knowing what to look for and how to assign value takes real skill.

 5. Many variables play into the appraisal process